 Clients often need post-development support for their products as well as some improvement and refinement.
 Such cooperation generally includes minimum requirements for the volume of services provided, but ensures a certain level of fixed salary.
-Even with the minimum requirements for the number of working hours, T&M allows the client to deal effectively with the ever-changing demands and receive a discount within the order scale.
+Even with the minimum requirements for the number of working hours, Time and material model allows the client to deal effectively with the ever-changing demands and receive a discount within the order scale.
 Generally, hourly rates are linked to the appropriate category of specialists involved, especially if the startup is on the stage of alterations and bug fixing.
 This pricing model also implies detailed requirements for the units (stages) of work when there is access to the primary and technical documentation for the project.
 The number of employees within the team, and the duration of the phase of improvements and maintenance is not critical.

 In some cases client’s employees or employees of other contractors work together with the outsourcing team.
 This creates a dependency between the teams and impacts overall results.
 In this respect the client does not recruit occasional developers, but a professional team which already has experience in programming team cooperation.
 Risks of overpayment for paid services are minimized and do not require strict control over the development process.
 The client is obliged to set clear and straightforward tasks - understanding that he pays for each hour, it will not be wasted for useless chasing.
 This format includes regular submission of the reports and use of modern tools of time management within the project.
 It involves changes of the requirements with minimal expenses and ability to change the size of the team according to the particular development stage.